onflow/flow-go/pkg/language/docs/language.md

 // is larger than the field `balance` (100 > 90)
 //
 token.withdraw(amount: 100)

+// Withdrawing tokens so that the balance is zero does not destroy the resource.
+// the resource has to be destroy explicitly. token.withdraw(amount: 90)
 ```

 The access level for variable fields in an implementation may be less restrictive than the interface requires.
 For example, an interface may require a field to be at least public (i.e. the `pub` keyword is specified), and an implementation may provide a variable field which is public, but also publicly settable (the `pub(set)` keyword is specified).